The road from the border to Uspallata runs through the valley squeezed between huge mountains and a river. It was a very pleasant ride.

 As the tyres of the plane touched the Auckland runway with a bump I realised this was the end of an 18 month adventure and that the dream was over.

-When I look at the statistics of the trip I’ve visited 29 countries, ridden 94,400km, taken 14 flights, camped for 5 months, lost 18kg in weight gone through 9 pairs of sunglasses, 3 sets of chain and sprockets, two chain guards, one front mud guard, 5 front tyres, 4 front tyre inner tubes, six rear tyres and one rear inner tube.
+When I look at the statistics of the trip I’ve visited 29 countries, ridden 94,400km, taken 14 flights, camped for 5 months, lost 18kg in weight gone through 9 pairs of sunglasses, 3 sets of chain and sprockets, two chain guards, one front mud guard, 5 front tyres, 4 front tyre inner tubes, six rear tyres, one rear inner tube, one clutch, one clutch cable and one spot light.

 I had begun my trip believing that the world was full of bad people doing bad things.
 I returned believing the world is full of good people doing good things; yes 99.99% of people I met were good.
 I was humbled so many times by their generosity.
 I also saw the 0.01% of the bad.